 At the same time, the use of mobile location data in lawful intercept and intelligence gathering remains one of the most contentious points in the surveillance vs. privacy debate.
 Federal laws, which date to the 1986 Electronic Communications Privacy Act, do not address location privacy.
 Local court jurisdictions apply a widely varying set of legal standards depending on the type of mobile location technology an LEA wants to use in a lawful intercept.
-Some states have passed their own laws placing onerous restrictions on the use of mobile location, at all.
+Some states have passed their own laws placing onerous restrictions on the use of mobile location.

 Rising above the debate, and serving clients that range from local police departments to the NSA, Department of Homeland Security, and federal, state and local police departments, one company stands out: the Harris Corporation.